tzmanics/workshop-serverless-angular/product-list/README.md

 We have a template site set up, a customized instance of Sanity.io, and a function that's grabbing our CMS data!
 We are so skilled!
 In part two of this tutorial, we'll use add an Angular service and component to integrate this data into the site.
 Then we'll set up a Build Hook so that we re-deploy the site with the newest data as soon as it's entered.
 I hope to see you there and until then, happy coding 👩🏻‍💻

-## Making the Angular Service
+# Making the Angular Service

-In the first part of the series we [added a Netlify Function to grab the data we needed from Sanity.io](https://github.com/tzmanics/angular-sanity/blob/main/functions/getProducts.js).
+In the first part we [added a Netlify Function to grab the data we needed from Sanity.io](https://github.com/tzmanics/angular-sanity/blob/main/functions/getProducts.js).
 Now, we will use an [Angular service](https://angular.io/guide/architecture-services) to access that data.

-### Adding the Product Model
+## Adding the Product Model

 One thing that we'll need before anything else is an interface of the product data we're receiving from Sanity.io.
 An [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) is a TypeScript syntactical contract defining types so they can be checked.
 The `Product` interface is very complicated...everything is type `string` 🙃.
 Rest assured you can assign other types in interfaces.